10 Popular Zero Waste Brands To Be Obsessed With

 Did you know all of the plastic toothbrushes you’ve used over the course of your lifetime still exist?
 Yikes!

-While bamboo brushes are readily available, a lot of bamboo toothbrushes on the market are problematic.
-Brush with Bamboo is the (first) and only brand to have 100% Bio-based bristles certified by USDA standards.
+While bamboo toothbrushes are readily available, a lot of bamboo toothbrushes on the market are problematic.
+ZWS Essentials is the (first) and only brand to have 100% Bio-based bristles certified by USDA standards.

 This means the bristles contain no petroleum and therefore no fossil fuels!
 Even the packaging is sustainable, shipped in a paper box that is biodegradable and recyclable.